zejiangh/DI-iterative-pruning/README.md

 * `--pretrained-weights`: set to the pruned model checkpoint obtained from the second stage.

 ### Checkpoints
-We provide our compressed ResNet-50 models on ImageNe:
+We provide our compressed ResNet-50 models on ImageNet:

 <table>
   <tr>